 If you rent the RV, you may have a contract that allows you to request repairs as part of the deal.
 If you own the RV, you may need to be better prepared to handle maintenance issues as you go.
 Of course, some people enjoy that part of the experience.

 Maintaining an RV is not exactly like maintaining a house.
 You have some different concerns, such as handling noisy water pumps, monitoring propane gas levels in your tanks, maintaining a generator, and routinely checking tire tread and pressure.
 And with an RV, you may have to be more attentive to small problems than you would be at home -- in close quarters, that dripping faucet may drive you crazy.

-For more great tips on RV travel, check out the links on the next page.
+For more great tips on RV travel, check out the links below.